MysticHqra/vitap_campus_wifi_login_script/README.md

 ## Features
 1. Login and Logout from the wifi seamlessly without having to go through the captive portal.
 2. Automate the same for a list of credentials by using a csv file. **(wifi.csv)**
-3. Headless Mode -> Enables auto re-login by detecting session expiry. **(Requires you to run the script in the background)**
+3. Background Mode -> Enables auto re-login by detecting session expiry. **(Requires you to run the script in the background)**
+4. Remove invalid -> Deletes invalid login credentials from the csv file.
+5. Manual -> Takes username and password as inputs for logging in directly without using the csv file.

 ## Requirements
 - python 3.x (duh)